 — Netflix US (@netflix) June 12, 2018

 “Walk in someone else’s shoes or at least eat their food.”

 Businesses are started for a multitude of reasons.

 Common among these reasons is creating a better life for yourself and your family.
-Sometimes that means having the opportunity to make money or to do things the way you feel they should be done.
+Sometimes that means having the opportunity to make money, provide services or to do things the way you feel they should be done.

 Netflix is certainly not a family or small business, but with this decision, they acted as one.
 Taking stock of their customer’s hearts and minds strengthened the loyalty that many subscribers have to the company anyway.
 A move like this could not have been cheap but it was certainly the right thing to do.

 Goodwill goes a long way for the human spirit.
 For all his admitted imperfections, Anthony Bourdain’s work grew to a level where his focus revolved around the good that can be found in the world.
 He had attracted a tribe by showing viewers what it was like to experience life in another way, one 45 minute essay at a time.

 Having empathy in business affords us the chance to better understand our customer’s aspirations, their struggles, and curiosities.

 Walking in someone else’s shoes was the human thing for Netflix to have done.
 As it turns out, it was also the best thing for business success, too.

 Trust and loyalty are two of the greatest assets for businesses.
 Perhaps compassion is ready to join the elite duo, as well.